chrisboran/docs/Technical-Decision-Making.md

 ### Resarch

 Start researching which services, products, and open source projects might be usable to solve your problem - do your research before considering building anything yourself.
-Remember that we should be **focused on building IP in our business space** for Salesforce, and we should make use of tools developed by others before going out on our own.
+Remember that we should be **focused on building IP in our business space** for the company, and we should make use of tools developed by others before going out on our own.

 ### Prioritize